UBC-MDS/DSCI_522_Forest_Fire_Analysis/reports/Report.md

 Though we are testing the difference of means of a subpopulation of a feature, it may be more appropriate to do muliple regression testing to understand how the different features impact the response variable: burnt area.
-Some features will be a stronger explanatory variable than others.
-It is difficult to conclude from our analysis that only the day of the week has an impact on the size of the fire, while isolating the other influentual factors like wind speed and temperature.
+It would be interesting to determine which features contribute to more of the variation of the area burnt than others.
+Also, because we can use linear regression analysis to observe both independent feature influence and the interaction of variables we should improve our understanding of how fire size is influenced.
+Therefore, It is difficult to conclude from our analysis and method that the day of the week has an impact on the size of the fire, independently, considering our method of analysis.
+On the other hand, the purpose of this project was only to determine if there is enough evidence to say that in the true population the mean size burnt is different on a weekday vs a weekend day.
+We did not find the significant evidence required.

-We made an assumption that there may be a different response rate on weekends versus weekdays because of the availability of resources.
-This was not substantiated.
+Secondly, one of our initial points of curiousity was whether the availability of resources on a weekend vs a weekday might influence the area burnt.
+In order for us to explore this assumption, we would require operational data from the forest fire management services, which we do not have.
+This would be another feature group to consider in building a model or performing regression analysis to understand whether this operational explanatory variable influences fire size.
+Also, we would have to substantiate whether we have statistical significance to make that determination.

-We do not know the priority of fighting these fires in the park.
-It may be the case that the fire fighting is triaged based on risk to public safety, versus risk of area burned.
+Lastly, We do not know the priority of fighting these fires in the park.
+It may be the case that fire fighting is triaged based on risk to public safety, versus risk of area burned. what is the goal of managing the fires?
+The approach to fighting fires is dependent on policies and mandates of governments and managing entities.
+We assumed that because this was in a national park, that the approach would be homogenious versus if the fire was in private lands or close to urban settings.

+We are satisfied that we chose to keep the “dimensions” of this project to a minimum, so to not distract us from the goal of understanding data science workflows.

 **References**